shichiro-nakahara/docs/docs/spec/account_circuit.md

 - `nullifier_2 = (create || migrate) ? pedersen::compress(account_public_key) : 0`

-> Note: The rollup circuit for Aztec Connect permits unlimited `0` nullifiers to be added to the nullifier tree, because:
+> Note: The rollup circuit for PolyAztec permits unlimited `0` nullifiers to be added to the nullifier tree, because:
 > - Each nullifier is added to the nullifier tree at the leaf index which is equal to the nullifier value.
 > - So the rollup circuit will try to add `nullifier = 0` to `leafIndex = 0`.
 > - First it checks whether the leaf is empty.
 Well `0` implies "empty", so this check will pass, and the value `0` will be once-again added to the 0th leaf.

-## Diagram

-[Here's](https://drive.google.com/file/d/1iscYm-B89I9LIB7YgM_L9cHaV6SSMjRT/view?usp=sharing) a detailed diagram of how all of Aztec's different keypairs are derived, and the flow of account creation and migration.
-(Edits are welcome - let Mike know if the link doesn't work).

 # The circuit